Welcome to CyberLink Member Zone

 Audio Restoration Tools

-Unless you had access to a professional recording studio, chances are your audio will need some help.
+Unless you have access to a professional recording studio, your audio will probably need some help.
 We highly recommend choosing a free audio editor with audio restoration tools, especially if you didn’t record in a sound-proof environment.
 These tools can eliminate wind, background voices, sirens, airplanes, and even bird sounds from your recordings.
 They can also clean up audio by removing plosives, hisses, hums, and more that can occur even in a professional setting.

 Compatibility